Hasnat-Ehmad/file-transfer-using-wifi-direct/README.md

 # WifiP2P

-For details, please see：[Android Realize file transfer without network](https://juejin.cn/post/6844903565186596872)
+For details, please see：[Android Realize file transfer without network]

 Originality is not easy.
-If you find it useful, you can pay attention to the public account and receive the article update notification as soon as possible.：[byte array](https://upload-images.jianshu.io/upload_images/2552605-57915be42c4f6a82.jpg)
+If you find it useful, you can pay attention to the public account and receive the article update notification as soon as possible.